rsmith52/Parallax-Engine/README.md

 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
 * Map object holding music reference to play
 * Use terrain of tile below if top tile has none
+* Terrain should be base map layer, with objects / decorations on top.
+* Definitely need 2 layers on top as options

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines